Air Pollutant Report Help

 - Clean Air Markets Division (CAMD) - A unique 4-digit number assigned for each facility in the Clean Air Markets program.
 FRS identifies this value with the program system acronym of CAMDBS, but it is generally the same identifier as the Office of the Regulatory Information System PLant code (ORISPL) code used by the Energy Information Administration (EIA).

-- If the facility has any related reports available in ECHO, the Related Reports section will appear with hyperlinks to available reports, described below.
-If multiple reports are available for a particular report type, clicking on the report hyperlink will open an overlay window with hyperlinks to all available reports.
+If the facility has any related reports available in ECHO or to external webpages, the Related Reports section will display any applicable reports.
+If multiple reports are available for a particular report type, clicking on the report hyperlink will open an overlay window with hyperlinks to the individual reports.

 Emissions Data Tables